hergin/finWELL-Apps/Documentation/Development.md

 ## Testing

 The tests in our application cover the mathematical calculations used in creating a simple budget and the business logic of the API.

+We have in our application tests that cover

 To run the tests, navigate to the top of the screen and hover over the “Test” button.
 From there Test -> Run All Tests